My Products

 2. Click the My Products menu.

-5. Click [Stages].
+5. Click the [Stages] tab.

-6. Click the stage name to delete from the Stage list.
+6. Click the stage name to delete from the stage list.

-7. Click [Delete Stage].
+7. Click [Delete stage].

 You can download the API deployed on the stage in Swagger JSON 2.0, Open API JSON 3.0, and Java SDK formats.

-To download a deployed API Swagger file, follow these steps:
+To download a deployed API Swagger file:

 2. Click the My Products menu.